 Victoria's Freedom of Information Act 1982 (FOI Act) gives members of the public the right to apply for access to information held by Ministers, State Government Departments, local councils, public hospitals, most semi-government agencies and statutory authorities.

-The Department complies with the FOI Act and has a dedicated Freedom of Information Unit which can answer any questions you may have relating to FOI and the Department.
+The Department of Treasury and Finance (which provides FOI support for Invest Victoria) complies with the FOI Act and has a dedicated Freedom of Information Unit which can answer any questions you may have relating to FOI and the Department.

 How do I lodge a FOI request?

 It is important to first contact the Department's FOI Unit to confirm whether a formal request for information is required as it may already be available in the Annual Report or on this website.

 To lodge an online Freedom of Information (FOI) request for the Department, visit the Victorian Government's Freedom of Information website which outlines the steps for making a request, from preparing an application to identifying where the request should be sent.

 On this site you can also find out what type of document is covered by the Act, commonly asked questions and answers, suggested links to relevant legislative websites, and contact details for relevant government agencies.

 To lodge a FOI request directly to the Department in writing, or for information on completing and lodging a request under the FOI Act, unpublished material listed in the Department's Annual Report, contact:

 Department of Economic Development, Jobs, Transport and Resources